kenba/via-sphere-rs/README.md

 Note: [Antimeridian Cutting](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.9) is **not** required, since this library **can** handle features that cross the antimeridian.

 The library uses the [contracts](https://crates.io/crates/contracts) crate to implement Design By Contract [(DbC)](https://wiki.c2.com/?DesignByContract).
-It also defines a `Validate` trait to define an `is_valid` invariant function to support the use of Design By Contract throughout the library.
+It also defines a `Validate` trait to define an `is_valid` invariant function to support Design By Contract invariants.

+## Contribution

+If you want to contribute through code or documentation, the [Contributing](CONTRIBUTING.md) guide is the best place to start.
+If you have any questions, please feel free to ask.
+Just please abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License